cesarferreira/nuls/README.md

 - Modified: green → yellow → orange → red → gray as timestamps get older; blue for future

 ## Notes
-- Directories are always listed before files.
+- Directories sort before files unless you use `-t` (modified), in which case recency wins.
 - If you previously used rustup’s `rls`, this binary is named `nuls` to avoid collisions.
 Ensure `~/.cargo/bin` (or your chosen install root) is on `PATH`.

 ## Aliases